jhe0323/Bookkeeping/README.md

 experiment YAML
   ↓
 model_overrides in the run YAML
+  ↓
+Monte Carlo parameter overrides, when MC mode is used
 ```

 The current transient-density implementation refreshes equilibrium biomass and soil carbon for the existing land-cover-by-PFT area each year.